• Skip to main content

 A non-probability sampling procedure is a method of selecting members of a population in which every member of the population does not have an equal chance of being chosen.

-This is more common than non-probability sampling because it allows you to make meaningful conclusions about the population being studied by using statistical analysis.
+This is more common than non-probability sampling because it allows you to make meaningful conclusions about the population being studied by using statistical surveys.
+Stratified sampling and cluster sampling improve the precision and efficiency of probability sampling without changing its core principles.

 • Simple random sampling

 Simple random sampling is a way of selecting a sample that has the same chance of being selected as any other member or set of members in the population.
-It does not matter how many times you use this method to draw samples—each time, you will get the same result.
+It does not matter how often you use this method to draw samples—you will get the same result each time.

 • Cluster sampling